imgeng/imageengine-helpers-dart/Documentation.md

 }
 ```

-Wraps the directives string in the `imgeng` query parameter.
+Wraps the directives string in the imgeng query parameter.

+Checks if the directives string is empty.

+If not empty, prepends 'imgeng=' to the string.

+Handles debug logging for empty directive strings.

 #### `maybeCreateDirective`
 ```dart